This post is dedicated to Z - a really good person.

 Moreover, number, the most excellent

-Of all inventions, I for them devised
+Of all inventions, I for them devised,

 And gave them writing that retaineth all,